chardso/fruit-culture-fruit-farming/README.md

 etc.
  Project "fruitplanting Adjumani Uganda"
 Among the fruits we have potted:
+- mangoes
+-orange
+-avocado and jackfruits,
-- mangoes, orange, avocado and jackfruits, we look forward to acquire more.
+ we look forward to acquire more.

  Feel free to help adding valuable information into this repository, starting with a detailed [feature-issue-request](https://github.com/chardso/fruit-culture-fruit-farming/issues)**
 FACTORS CONSIDERED IN ESTABLISHING ANUSERY BED.